szq0816/Multi_view-Dataset-KUST_CE/KUST_CE/README.txt

 Each document is labeled according to its category, providing a comprehensive resource for research in multilingual document classification and alignment.

+[1] Zhenqiu Shu, Teng Sun, Yunwei Luo, Zhengtao Yu.
+"Ambiguous instance-aware contrastive network with multi-level matching for multi-view document clustering.", Proceedings of the 39th Annual AAAI Conference on Artificial Intelligence (AAAI), 2025
-[1] Zhenqiu Shu, Bin Li, Cunli Mao, Shengxiang Gao, Zhengtao Yu.
+[2] Zhenqiu Shu, Bin Li, Cunli Mao, Shengxiang Gao, Zhengtao Yu.
 Structure-guided feature and cluster contrastive learning for multi-view clustering.
 Neurocomputing, 582: 127555 (2024).
-[2] Bin Li, Zhenqiu Shu, Yingbo Liu, Cunli Mao, Shengxiang Gao, Zhengtao Yu.
-Multi-view clustering via label-embedded regularized NMF with dual-graph cnstraints.
-Neurocomputing 551: 126521 (2023)